 Now, let’s look at some lessons we can learn from Sally Mann.

 We are fortunate today as photographers in that we can make photographs at literally any time.
 Through the progression of photographic techniques, our cameras have become smaller, cheaper, and generally more qualitative than ever before.

 And yet, we sometimes find ourselves at a loss for what to photograph.

 I’ll admit, I’m guilty of this mental photo block myself.
 Sometimes we can convince ourselves that we need to “go somewhere” to make photos.
 It’s easy to forget that it’s not necessarily the location or the subject matter that makes for a great photo.
 Instead, it’s how we inject our own creativity into the making of the photo that truly matters.

-In the case of Sally Mann, the majority of her work takes place on and around her property, with concentrations on simple subject matter.
+In the case of Sally Mann, the majority of her work takes place, with concentrations on simple subject matter.